-Top IT security professionals, who maintain the security defenses that thwart a nearly constant bombardment of attacks, are acknowledging that network security weaknesses
+Top IT security professionals, who maintain the security defenses that thwart a nearly constant bombardment of attacks, are acknowledging that network security weaknesses are giving cybercriminals an advantage when they probe corporate systems.

 Hackers are starting to use attacks that are like machine guns against us.